konekoya/konekoya.github.com/README.md

 - Netlify will post a preview URL on each PR automatically.

 Routing: `netlify.toml` adds a catch‑all redirect to `/index.html` for SPA deep links.

+Note:
+- Production remains on GitHub Pages via the Actions workflow; Netlify is used only for PR previews.
+You can disable “Production deploys” on the Netlify site to avoid confusion.